Whiteknight/ParserObjects/docs/v3/docs.md

 ##### Summary

-Produce a value given the current state of the input sequence.
+Produce a value given the input sequence.

 ##### Returns